EslamHanafy/ESCore/Pods/Connectivity/README.md

 - [x] Detect when connected to a router that has no Internet access.
 - [x] Be notified of changes in Internet connectivity.
 - [x] Polling connectivity checks may be performed where a constant network connection is required (optional).

+## What's new in Connectivity 5.0.0?

+Connectivity 5.0.0 provides support for Xcode 12 and raises the minimum deployment target to iOS 9 (dropping support for iOS 8).

 ## What's new in Connectivity 4.0.0?